LavanyaSrini/Machine_learning/README.md

 Eigen_PCA.py
 Extract features by calculating covmatrix,eigen values and eigen vectors calculate pca and classify using knn.

-Try Data provided in Zip files.
+Try with data provided in Zip files.